timescale/docs/use-timescale/migrate-data/same-db.md

 ---
-title: Migrate data to TimescaleDB from the same PostgreSQL instance
+title: Migrate data to Timescale from the same PostgreSQL instance
-excerpt: Migrate data into a TimescaleDB hypertable from a regular PostgreSQL table
+excerpt: Migrate data into a Timescale hypertable from a regular PostgreSQL table
 products: [self_hosted]
 keywords: [data migration, PostgreSQL]
 tags: [import]
 ---

-# Migrate data to TimescaleDB from the same PostgreSQL instance
+# Migrate data to Timescale from the same PostgreSQL instance

-You can migrate data into a TimescaleDB hypertable from a regular PostgreSQL table.
-This method assumes that you have TimescaleDB set up in the same database instance as your existing table.
+You can migrate data into a Timescale hypertable from a regular PostgreSQL table.
+This method assumes that you have Timescale set up in the same database instance as your existing table.
 To migrate between PostgreSQL instances, see the instructions for [migrating data from a different database][different-db].